 A rebound tonometry test involves placing a small probe against your cornea and moving it slightly to measure your eye’s response to the touch.
 Specific devices used for this type of test, such as the iCare device, are portable, do not require numbing drops, and can be used in the comfort of your home.

 The tomometer or tonopen is another portable device that measures your IOP by touching your cornea and evaluating its indentation.
 However, this device requires numbing drops before the test is performed.

 Does Eye Pressure Remain Constant Throughout the Day?

 No. Eye pressure can vary hourly, daily, and weekly.
 Therefore, measuring your eye pressure during an exam can only provide a small indication of your regular IOP.
 Large fluctuations in IOP levels throughout the day can be dangerous to your ocular health, especially if you have glaucoma.

 While small eye pressure changes are normal, it’s essential to speak with your eye doctor to determine how to monitor your IOP — either at home or during more frequent eye exams.
 Most of the time, eye doctors recommend measuring eye pressure in the morning, so keep that in mind when you schedule your next exam.

 Help Us Find a Cure

-Reviewed and updated on June 1, 2022; Reviewed for medical accuracy by Terri-Diann Pickering, MD
+Latest review and update on August 5, 2022; Reviewed for medical accuracy by Terri-Diann Pickering, MD

 Terri-Diann Pickering, MD